No Widgets found in the Sidebar

 Tsunenaga’s visit to Mexico City caused a sensation.
 He was celebrated as an exotic and distinguished visitor from a distant land.
 The Viceroy welcomed him with open arms and promised to consider his request.

-Read More How safe is it to travel to colombia south america
+Read More Do chinese travel to south america

 However, the Spanish government back in Europe was less enthusiastic about establishing formal trade relations with Japan.
 They feared that it could lead to the spread of Catholicism in the East.